-In addition to academic papers and policy reports (a list is in my CV), I collaborate with international organisations as well as media.
+In addition to academic papers and policy reports (a full list is in my CV), I collaborate with international organisations as well as media.
 A few recent examples follow.

 - I accepted an invitation to take part in the European Parliamnet’s TAX3 committee public hearing on “The evaluation of the Tax Gap” on 24 January 2019.
 The video and other documents are available here.